deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_9_0.png "🔼 Figure 5: Convergence of EvoPress when removing 8 transformer blocks (left) and 16 transformer blocks (right) of Mistral-7B-v0.3.")

-> 🔼 The chart displays the convergence speed of EvoPress in terms of perplexity and KL-divergence when pruning 8 and 16 transformer blocks from the Mistral-7B-v0.3 model.
+> 🔼 The chart displays the convergence speed of EvoPress in terms of perplexity and KL-divergence when removing different numbers of transformer blocks from the Mistral-7B-v0.3 model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: Convergence of EvoPress when removing 8 transformer blocks (left) and 16 transformer blocks (right) of Mistral-7B-v0.3.